 - 1) Sample (BS..../No.) physically taken on site by the Surveyor and analysed by the laboratory. - 2) Visually similar to a material that has been sampled as part of the survey and identified as asbestos.
 The sample in this case will be assigned as being 'Strongly Presumed' asbestos.
 (AS/BS..../No.) - 3) 'Presumed' (No.) to be asbestos.
-If the ACM could not be sampled due to: - excessive height (such as roof soffits and fascias) - was located in an inaccessible area due to obstructions (such as storage etc) - was located in an area whereby sampling may have presented a risk to both the surveyor and / or any occupants.
+If the ACM could not be sampled due to: - excessive height (such as soffits), - was located in an occupied area, or - located in an area whereby sampling may have presented a risk to the Surveyor